 About the Lab

-The Materials Characterization Lab (MCL) is a research space that isn’t devoted to a singular research project.
-We maintain 15+ characterization instruments and tools which are then available for use by researchers of all types.
+The Materials Characterization Lab (MCL) is a research space devoted to materials testing.
+We maintain 15+ characterization instruments and tools which are available for use by researchers, industry, and inquiring minds from all backgrounds.
 For researchers wanting to characterize large numbers of samples, we offer machine training which covers sample preparation, best practices, and some basic analysis methods for any of the instruments maintained by the lab.
 For those without a scientific background or who have few samples to run, we also offer sample drop-off and can assist in experiment design and result interpretation.
 Our staff of undergraduate engineers-in-training is trained on each machine and will return reliable results, usually within a week after sample delivery.
 (Return time depends on machine availability and the complexity of the sample set.)

 The MCL is part of the Materials Science and Engineering (MSE) Department at the University of Utah.
 We are located in room 1325 in the Meldrum Civil Engineering Building (MCE, Building Number 0061).
 Users can schedule time using the HSC Cores online scheduling system after establishing a billing account and passing mandatory training.
 For more information, visit account setup or contact us.